 While still in training, she began teaching at Bethany Hall, a local drug and alcohol rehabilitation center.
 In 2008, this work inspired her to open Uttara Yoga Studio in Roanoke, VA, with the vision to create a safe and sacred space to share the physical, mental and spiritual aspects of the practice.
 The Uttara community has blossomed beyond her dreams into a diverse group of yoga practitioners and seekers.
 The Studio now includes 200- and 300-hour yoga teacher training programs, and a program to mentor new yoga teachers.
 Jill radiates a fierce, nurturing presence that will challenge you to explore the limits of your body and mind, and yet feel supported and held in a safe space so you can meet yourself with honesty and an open heart.
 Her yoga classes weave together Kriya Yoga with her studies under many gifted yoga teachers, particularly Kim Schwartz, Gabriel Halpern, Andrea Boyd and Jeffrey Cohen.

-Jill teaches yogis of all ages, and has brought the practice to local preschool, elementary, middle, and high schools, as well as a number of local colleges and universities.
-She is a Barratt Breath Institute individual and group Breathwork practitioner.
-In addition to yoga classes, she leads workshops and weekend trainings on a variety of topics, including meditation, stress reduction, life transformation, and astrology.
-She leads retreats locally and internationally, and is looking forward to hosting her next retreats in India in March of 2017, and in Scotland in 2018.
-She writes the Astrology column for THIS! magazine, and is Adjunct Faculty at Roanoke College, teaching a course on yoga.
+Jill teaches yogis of all ages, and has brought the practice to local preschools; elementary, middle, and high schools; as well as a number of local colleges and universities.
+She is a Barratt Breath Institute individual and group Restorative Breathwork practitioner.
+In addition to yoga classes and training yoga teachers, she leads workshops and weekend trainings on a variety of topics, including meditation, stress reduction, life transformation, and astrology.
+She leads retreats locally and internationally and is looking forward to hosting her next retreat in Scotland in October, 2019.
+She is a practicing astrologer, check out her website, www.NuitAstrology.com and is Adjunct Faculty at Roanoke College, teaching a course on yoga.
 Keep up with Jill via her blog, uttarayogastudio.com/blog.

 Sarah began her yoga practice six years ago in acting school as a means of becoming more present in her body before performances.
 After graduating from school, she continued her practice in LA while pursuing acting and music until she moved back to Roanoke to record an album with a local studio.